-A birth certificate is an official record of a birth, but did not exist until 1st July 1837, when civil registration began.
+A birth certificate is an official record of a birth, but it did not exist until 1st July 1837, when civil registration began.
 After 1875, parents were, and still are to this day, required to register a birth within six weeks, or face being fined for non-submission of this information.

 To obtain a birth certificate, you must first find the correct GRO Index reference number from the GRO Index, which is the national record of births, marriages and deaths.
 The GRO has re-indexed the births section of the index up to 1918, and now usually includes the maiden name of the mother from 1837.